-It’s raining as you drive on a darkened highway late at night, but you never worry about safety.
-Your car has traction control.
+It’s raining as you drive on a darkened highway late at night, but you never worry about safety – your car has traction control.
 While you know the term, you may not understand what it really means or how it works.

-Modern vehicles feature electronic traction control, which includes the use of sensors that are used in the ABS system.
+Modern vehicles feature electronic traction control, which relied on the use of sensors embedded into the ABS system.
 These wheel speed sensors monitor the speed of the wheels and determine if one or more have lost traction.
-If the sensors recognize that one wheel is turning faster than all of the others, it uses the brake connected to that wheel.
+If the sensors recognize that one wheel is turning faster than any of the others, it momentarily reduces power to that wheel.

-Traction control as part of the ABS system
+Traction Control as Part of the ABS System

 Traction control works with the ABS system, but serves a different purpose.
 While the ABS system kicks in when you’re trying to stop your vehicle, traction control engages when you try to accelerate.
 Imagine you’ve stopped at a stop sign on a wet or snowy road.
 It’s your turn to go and you push down on the gas pedal.
 Your tires start to spin because they don’t have enough traction on the slippery pavement.
 Traction control begins working to slow down the speed of the tires so they get enough grip on the pavement to propel you forward.
 Your wheels stop spinning and your car begins to move forward.
 This is traction control in action.